ghost202020/meow/README.md

 Well- yes, but no, I'll come to that bit later, but before that, let me geek out about what this project is

-**MEOW** (Multilayer Encoded Optimized Webfile) is a Python-based image file format designed to be efficient, practical, and cross-platform compatible.
+**MEOW** (Metadata Encoded Optimized Webfile) is a Python-based image file format designed to be efficient, practical, and cross-platform compatible.

 With support for RGBA transparency, metadata, and fast rendering capabilities, MEOW provides a modern alternative for image storage and manipulation.